 The palace was build as the Amsterdam Town Hall .
 In 1806 it was turned into a royal palace by Louis Napoleon (King Lodewijk I).

 In the seventeenth century (the Dutch golden age), Amsterdam was the principal trading centre of the world.
 This success was due to the Dutch East India Company, the largest trading company in the world at that time.
 The eighty years' war came to an end in 1648, the same year that the first pole was struck for the new Town Hall in Amsterdam.
 More than 13.000 poles were needed to prepare the swampy ground for the building.

 The four mayors of Amsterdam appointed Jacob van Campen as the architect.
 He made an exceptionally monumental, expensive and prestigious design.
 A whole block of buildings needed to be demolished to make way for the building.
 It was the first detached building in Amsterdam, where houses and buildings usually were built side to side due to the lack of space.

 Expense nor efforts were spared to glorify the power and reputation of Amsterdam. the Antwerp sculptor Artus Quellinus was appointed to develop decoration for the interior together with famous painters such as Rembrandt van Rijn, Ferdinand Bol and Govaert Flinck.The floor of the citizen’s halls was laid in with Italian marble.
 The Amsterdam population called their new building the eighth wonder of the world.

-In addition to the offce of the four mayors of Amsterdam the building served as a administrative and legal center where justice was spoken and political and business deals were made.
+In addition to the offices of the four mayors of Amsterdam, the building served as an administrative and legal centre where justice was spoken and political and business deals were made.

 The Schout and the Schepenen made up the tribunal who adjudicated on all kinds of legal issued and could pronounce the death sentence.

 Through a hole in the wall between the tribunal and the mayor's room the mayors were able to attribute to the court case.

 The picture on the left shows the window from the Mayor's room to the tribunal.

 According to tradition, the population had to be able to attend the trial were a death sentence was demanded.